Updated April 19, 2023

 Increase the Market Shares of a Product

-Every organisation or company that wants to be successful must continuously strive to increase its market shares.
+Every organization or company that wants to be successful must continuously strive to increase its market share.
 But the fact is that most companies fall short by a great margin of their annual planning and projection.
-When the chips are finally counted at the end of the financial year and success is evaluated, the spreadsheet expectations often don’t meet reality.
+When the chips are finally counted at the end of the financial year, and success is evaluated, the spreadsheet expectations often don’t meet reality.
 Even if expectations are met, the proper measure of success isn’t just the growth percentage of your market share but the measure compared to your peers in the industry.

 When to expand your business?